Best Sourdough Biscotti Recipe (Using Sourdough Discard)

 5 Stars 4 Stars 3 Stars 2 Stars 1 Star

-This scrumptious sourdough biscotti recipe creates the perfect crunchy cookie for breakfast or tea time.
-It’s a great way to use extra sourdough discard and produces magnificent drool-worthy treats for you and your family to enjoy.
+This crunchy sourdough biscotti recipe creates an Italian biscuit that’s great for breakfast or tea time.
+You can use extra sourdough discard.
+Drool-worthy treats for you and your family to enjoy!

 • Total Time: 1.5 hrs